 Another way to use Melon is by purchasing and investing in the MLN token and storing it in your wallet.
 The MLN token can then be used as a currency to buy other blockchain tokens on the cryptocurrency market.
 This is a popular way to use every cryptocurrency, as the value of each coin is unique to itself.
 The price of the MLN token and exchange rate into other currencies will help determine the next step for the investment.

 As the popularity for Melon grows, the ways to use the MLN token will grow as well.
-Online gaming and poker is a popular outlet for spending cryptocurrencies, like Melon poker.
+Online gaming and poker are a popular outlet for spending cryptocurrencies, like Melon poker.

-Mining a cryptocurrency is where users aid in the processing of the transactions on the blockchain.
+Mining a cryptocurrency is when users aid in the processing of the transactions on the blockchain.
 The specifics vary between coins, but because Melon is based on Ethereum’s blockchain, we’ll focus on Ethereum.
 An Ethereum miner is devoting his energy and computing power in the form of a calculator to help determine the value of various blocks of transactions.
-Ethereum mining helps secure the network, and pays miners with Ether (now three ETH per block), incentivising users to use their computer power to mine Ethereum.
+Ethereum mining helps secure the network and pays miners with Ether (now three ETH per block), incentivizing users to use their computer power to mine Ethereum.

 As a coin grows in popularity and usage, the more transactions are made with the coin.
 The blockchain needs to be able to handle the growth in order to process each transaction in a timely manner.
 This growth is called scaling.
 By looking at the price chart for Melon, you’ll see how much it has grown within this last year.